Caspe: Civil heritage

 In the urban center, the Plaza Mayor constitutes an interesting complex.
 On one side of it remain the primitive arcades, in pointed form, called Arcos de Toril, while on the other side is the Town Hall, with a classicist facade from the 19th century, as well as the Casa Palacio Piazuelo Barberán, the most notable of the city.
 On the other hand, Barrio Verde street evokes the Sephardic community, since in the past it was the main axis of the Jewish quarter.

 In the municipal district of Caspe there are two watchtowers from the Carlist Wars: the Turlán Tower, located in the Herradura area about 6 km from the city, and the Valdemoro Tower, in the Magdalena district.
 The latter, with a square floor plan and built in masonry, was erected during the Third Carlist War in order to monitor the Ebro pass.
 Another enclave of great beauty is the Puente de los Masatrigos, located 12 km from the town center.
 Although the current bridge is from the 18th century, it is supported by an earlier structure that dates back to the 13th-14th centuries.

-Natural heritage

-The Mequinenza reservoir or "Mar de Aragón" is an environment of great fauna and landscape richness.
-It extends from Mequinenza to the vicinity of Sástago, going up the old Ebro riverbed.
-Various facilities allow the practice of numerous water and land sports, but fishing is the star activity in this ecosystem.
-Caspe is the European capital of black bass or black bass, and fishermen from Europe and America visit this city annually to participate in national and international competitions.
-During the first weekend of every October the International Black Bass Fishing Championship is held, the most prestigious of all those held in Europe.

-Another specie, the catfish, due to its large size, difficult and tiring fishing, is highly appreciated by the uninitiated.
-It is interesting to note that both black bass and catfish are newly introduced species.
-However, carp, crucian carp and alburno are the most abundant fish and the most fish, both spontaneously and in competition.
-The waters stored by the reservoir are thought to contain more than 50 million fish.